mishazujev/movies-api/README.md

 Film Society Movie API

 A robust REST API for managing a movie database, built with Spring Boot and SQLite.
-This application was created to help the local film society digitize their records of movies, actors, and genres.

 ## Features